History of the CDA Big Band

 • Elks Band

-The Elks Dance band played exclusively for the Elks Lodges in the area and started out as a marching band until big band music started becoming a popular music genre in the 1950s.
-The Sounds of Music, Jim Barnett’s band, had previously been called the Moonlighters.
-Jon Harwood, Bruce English and Denny Burt were a part of this band before they changed their name in 1976.
-At one point, both bands were having a hard time finding enough players to fill the positions in the band, so The Sounds of Music and the Elks band joined together, becoming a part of their organization for several years.
+Jon Harwood, Stan Schedler and Denny Burt were a part of this band before they changed their name in 1974.
+At one point, both bands were having a hard time finding enough players to fill the positions in the band, so because Jim Barnett was in both bands, he facilitated The Sounds of Music and the Elks band joining together in about 1997, becoming a part of the Elks organization for several years.

-The Sounds of Music musicians were a part of the local musicians union, so it was agreed that when the two bands joined, they would only play gigs for the Elks lodges.
+The Sounds of Music musicians were a part of the local musicians union, so it was agreed that when the two bands joined, they would only play gigs for the Elks lodges in Coeur d’Alene, Saint Maries, Kellogg, Wallace and Lewiston (all in Idaho) and also gigs in Hamilton Mt and Kimberly BC in Canada.
 This worked well until the Elks decided to sell their building in CDA and moved to a much smaller building farther North.
 When this happened, the band had no place to rehearse or store their equipment and the Elks Lodge was unable to help, so the musicians found a new rehearsal space in a church near downtown CDA.
-It then became apparent that they would no longer be affiliated with the Elks organization so the band decided to separate from them, and became the Coeur d’Alene Big Band.
+It then became apparent that they would no longer be affiliated with the Elks organization so the band decided to separate from them, and became the Coeur d’Alene Big Band in 1999, thinking that our own identity would give us more opportunity to branch out for additional receptions and other gigs.
 That organization was not a part of the musicians union in the area, and were able to play throughout the community without any issues.

 Arts and Entertainment Section,